RedSyven/player-locator/README.md

 ![item](https://github.com/user-attachments/assets/414f84cc-7729-4e5b-93ce-37dc6430f689)
 <br />
 <br />
 This item seamlessly integrates the Player Locator GUI feature into gameplay.
-Customization and control is all intuitively done in game, rather than within layers of menus or with yet another gamerule.
+Customization and control is all intuitively done in game, rather than behind menus or with yet another gamerule.
 <br />